tegridydev/BHPS/README.md

-This is a simulation of a black hole and particles representing stars moving around it.
-It uses Pygame to display the simulation on a window of size WINDOW_SIZE = (1800, 1000).

-The simulation uses the formula for gravitational force to calculate the acceleration of each particle due to other particles and the black hole.
-The velocity and position of each particle are then updated based on the acceleration.

-The simulation also stores the positions of each particle over time and draws a line to show the particle's trajectory.
-The black hole is represented as a circle with a chosen radius in the center of the screen.
-The particles representing stars are also drawn as circles with a random radius.

-The simulation runs in a loop until the user closes the Pygame window.

-it uses following modules:import, random, math

-Pressing Space bar will delete the projected trajectories, and start drawing them again fresh
+# Black Hole Particle Simulation (BHPS)

+BHPS aims to simulate a particle system interacting with a central black hole using Python and PIL (Python Imaging Library).

+## Inspo

+This repository is a fork inspired by [JoeSzeles/Black-Hole--Planetary-System-Simulator--QI:main](https://github.com/JoeSzeles/Black-Hole--Planetary-System-Simulator--QI).

+The inspiration behind this particle simulation with a black hole comes from exploring the dynamics of gravitational interactions in a simulated environment.

+Drawing on concepts from physics and astronomy, this project aims to visualize how particles behave under the influence of a massive central object, akin to a black hole.

+## Details

+The simulation initializes a number of particles with random positions, velocities, and masses.
+These particles interact gravitationally with a central black hole based on Newtonian mechanics.
+The simulation runs for a fixed number of frames, updating particle positions and velocities accordingly.
+The resulting particle movements are visualized on a canvas and saved as an image.

+## Acknowledgments

+- Original inspiration and initial code base from [JoeSzeles/Black-Hole--Planetary-System-Simulator--QI:main](https://github.com/JoeSzeles/Black-Hole--Planetary-System-Simulator--QI).